nicolasbrunner/articles/mountainbike/plasticwheels.md

 Speaking of the toy industry, this raises a dilemna I face for the adult toys we all love so much.

-See, today’s aggressive short travel bikes are so much fun.
+Today’s aggressive short travel bikes are so much fun.
 Enduro-ish geometry paired with grippy tires makes them incredibly capable.
 And thanks to a more energetic suspension feel they tend to shine on a wide variety of trails - especially on tamer or slower, more technical trails where today’s Enduro bikes can feel sluggish.
 But there’s a catch: In my experience, they don’t actually pedal significantly better than their long-travel siblings.

 Remember those childhood nightmares where you’re trying to run away but your shoes feel glued to the ground?
 Okay, it’s not that bad—but you get the idea.